robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 * .blue[E1.1.1.1.5 Search process Activity Log]
 * .blue[E1.1.1.1.6 Milk placement map]

+???
+So what does evidence look like in the cat situation?
+It a collection of facts available at the end of a branch of argumentation, should be relevant and sufficient to address all claims in that branch.
+Fact is a piece of information generally known to be true, an objective measurement or a measurement or observation made by a qualified expert.

+So here we see that the last sub-claim in an argumentation branch is associated with several pieces of evidence.
+The Vent inspect report, search coverage report and the entrance log.
+Collectively these facts support the argument made earlier.

+Similarly, for the other branch we can see that evidence strengthens the argument about cat food supply.
+Note that without the argument, the evidence of rodent extermination report may see very irrelevant.

 ---
 class: middle
 # Argument and Evidence
 * Without argument, evidence is irrelevant.
 * Without evidence the argument is not substantiated.

+???
+So we realize now that Argument and Evidence both are necessary to increase our belief in claims about a complex situation that no one person or entity fully understands.

+So without argument, evidence is irrelevant and without evidence the argument is not substantiated.

 ---